Tours and Attractions in Kaş

 Entertainment

 Kaş is an exciting scuba diving destination in Turkey with plenty of diving sites along the Mediterranean coast.
-From May to October, the temperature of the waters attracts many recreational scuba drivers to its depth, inviting them to unveil a whole universe of submerged ancient cities.
+From May to October, the temperature of the waters attracts many recreational scuba divers to its depths, inviting them to unveil a whole universe of submerged ancient cities.
 Divers can see the remains of marbled columns, statues, pavements, thermal baths, and more.

 Outdoor trekking enthusiasts will love walking the famous Lycian Way that starts in town.
 Hiking the Sleeping Giant behind Kaş will reward anyone with panoramic views of the town and far to the Greek island of Kastellorizo (Meis).

-Kaş is an easy access to Kekova and Meis by ferry.
-The Simena sunken city, for which Kekova Island is known, is better experienced in the summer by kayak or boats.
+Kaş has easy ferry access to Kekova and Meis.
+The Simena sunken city, for which Kekova Island is known, is better experienced in the summer by kayak or boat.
 Kaş-Meis ferries deliver day trips to the Greek Island of Meis daily in summer.
 Excursionists get off the ferry onto the whitewashed steps and get to Panagia Square, lined with traditional Greek tavernas.
-You can spend hours just meandering traffic-free and cobbled streets piled with small pastel-shaded houses and feel the superb atmosphere of the quaint town.
+You can spend hours just meandering through traffic-free and cobbled streets piled with small pastel-shaded houses and feel the superb atmosphere of the quaint town.

 Parks of Kaş